ruppinlab/DECODEM/README.md

 ### Data preprocessing
-All the datasets should be deposited in [data](data/) using the structure outlined.
+All datasets should be deposited in [data](data/) using the structure outlined.
 To preprocess data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).
 Examples of the processed datasets are provided in: [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).